Yulia Peresild: Filming in outer space

 She was selected as a member of the crew of Soyuz MS-19, which launched on 5 October 2021, in order to shoot the film The Challenge (2023 film) with Klim Shipenko.
 Her name was chosen from a shortlist of 20 actresses, and was announced on 14 May 2021.
 On 17 October, she returned to Earth on board Soyuz MS-18.

 Personal life

 For many years Peresild had an affair with a married Russian film director Alexei Uchitel with whom she has two daughters, born in 2009 and 2012.
-Alexei Uchitel divorce from his wife is not officially registered, because in addition to personal, they are also connected by business relations.
+Alexei Uchitel’s divorce from his wife is not officially registered, because in addition to personal, they are also connected by business relations.
 In 2021, Peresild announced that she had broken up with him.

 In 2022, Yulia Peresild confirmed that she is in a relationship with actor Mikhail Troynik. and they were married in 2023.

 She is a founding member of the charity foundation Galchonok (Галчонок), which works to provide treatment for children with organic central nervous system disorders.